luomus/laji-api/breaking-changes.md

 ### Hint

 * Errors will include an `errorCode` that allows clients to detect what kind of error is happening.
 * Some errors messages are localized.
-Localized error messages are property `localizedMessage`.
+Localized errors have property `localized: true`.
 The localized message content aims to be helpful for the end-user, so you might want to display them.

 ## Endpoints